Sora-3e8/romopad-driver/readme.md

 Romoral Macropad driver
 ===============

-User-space level driver for remapping of Romoral macropad.
+User-space level driver for remapping of Romoral macropad.<br/>
 This driver utilizes python evdev module to intercept the device and translate the signals.

 ## Dependencies